Mercedes-Benz E-Class (W211): E 55 Performance

 Car and Driver reported in their testing that the E 55 AMG was faster than the SL55 AMG.
-The E 55 AMG was the fastest four door car in Mercedes-Benz's lineup at the time, and easily outperformed its rivals.
+The E 55 AMG was the fastest four door car in Mercedes-Benz's lineup at the time.
 While the E 55 could accelerate from 0-100 mph in 9.8 seconds, it took the Audi RS6 11 seconds.
 The E 55 was the fastest production sedan available until Mercedes-Benz released the S65 AMG.
 However, Car and Driver criticized the brakes on the E 55, chastising them for being difficult to modulate, and said that the car as a whole felt 'aloof'.

 Car and Driver also tested an E 55 AMG Wagon, which weighs 256 lb more than the sedan.
 They found that it accelerated from 0–60 mph in 4.1 seconds and 0–100 mph in 9.7 seconds.

 The E 55 was a sales success, being the best selling AMG until the release of the C 63 AMG.